Neotys-Labs/Tricentis-Tosca/README.md

 4. Create separate EUX User Path in Neoload and add an [Executable Test Script](https://www.neotys.com/documents/doc/neoload/latest/en/html/#8677.htm) Action to it which will trigger the execution of an Tosca Execution List or Entry
   * Using the `TCShell.exe` Example: \
 	`TCShell -executionmode -workspace "C:\Tosca_Projects\Tosca_Workspaces\PathToYour\Workspace.tws" "${NL-CustomResources}\RunToscaExecution.tcs"`
-  * Or using the `ToscaCIClient.exe`.
+  * Or using the `ToscaCIClient.exe`
   <p align="center"><img src="/screenshots/Tosca-EUX-NeoLoad.png" alt="Tosca EUX User Path" /></p>

 5. Trigger the load test in combination with your EUX User Path in NeoLoad.
-Only one instance of the Tosca UEX test should be run per LoadGenerator
+Only one instance of Tosca should be run per LoadGenerator.\
+	It is also recommended to run the UEX UsePath by defining a iteration number, so the last iteration can close the Tosca workspace without locking it.

 _The above example focuses on the execution via command line, Tosca test cases can alternatively be remotely executed via the [Tosca Rest API](https://support.tricentis.com/community/manuals_detail.do?url=restapi/prerequisites.htm&tcapi=tcrsapi)_